-If you are a community practitioner or an academic who is interested in pursuing research collaborations in this area, please do get in touch.
-You can email email@example.com or firstname.lastname@example.org.
+If you are a community practitioner or an academic who is interested in pursuing research collaborations in this area, please do get in touch by e-mailing us at email@example.com .
 Alternatively, please browse the biographies below for details of the relevant areas of expertise and related contact details of UEA researchers in the network.

 Dr Maria Abranches is lecturer in social anthropology at the School of International Development in UEA.
 She is interested in migration from the perspective of an ‘anthropology of experience’, focusing on the everyday lives and embodied practice and performance amongst migrants and between them and those they relate to, and in trying to understand, through a grounded, ethnographically oriented approach to migration and transnationalism, how global processes are connected with local experience.
 In particular, her research is concerned with food-related practices of production, consumption and exchange amongst transnational families - seeing food both as a vehicle for understanding those connections, and as an object of material culture that help people make sense of their world.
 She has conducted research in Portugal, Guinea-Bissau and Angola, and worked for the International Organization for Migration (IOM) and the High Commission for Immigration and Intercultural Dialogue in Lisbon.
 Currently she is researching on internal migration and return, urban-rural livelihoods, and agriculture in post-war Angola, and interested in developing more work on the material representation of migrants’ subjective experiences, through a theoretical understanding of reality and meaning as necessarily articulated in people’s lives.